 Bioremediation is an engineering process which uses microorganisms to degrade a material.
 It can be used to treat contaminated media such as water, air and soil, by altering the environmental conditions to stimulate growth of microorganisms and degrade the target pollutant and enhance the quality of the media.
 In this age of rapid industrialization and depleting natural resources, there is an alarming need for a much effective sustainable development model and new ways to decontaminate and re-energize our surrounding land, water and air.
 Bioremediation provides an efficient and environment-friendly treatment compared to various other remediation technologies involving chemicals and radiation. … Continue reading →

 In most seasons, air conditioners are extremely sought after.
 They can either cooled up a place or warm it up, but we have all heard of its side effects on our health.
 Air conditioners have detrimental health effects on our bodies, though that is not the only problem with air conditioners.
 It also has many negative impacts on the environment itself.
-Below are some reasons as to why these sought-after machines are harmful.
+Read on to know more about the negative environmental impacts of air conditioners: 1.
 CFCs/ HFCs Air conditioners are complex machines that are made up of many different parts which work in several ways.
-CFCs and HFCs are both cooling agents … Continue reading →
+CFCs and HFCs are both … Continue reading →

 Water scarcity is one of the largest threats facing humanity today due to constant water shortages being experienced all over the world.
 Only a small percentage of the world’s water (about 3%) is fit for human consumption with two percent of this amount present in glaciers and ice caps.
 The United Nations has given water due prominence by making it one of its millennium development goals.
 Such is the importance of water that governments have started developing new technologies and projects to cushion its effects on the world population.
 These initiatives include desalination, rainwater harvesting, wastewater treatment and water location … Continue reading →